HenriTEL/gitblog2/README.md

     -e SOURCE_REPO=https://github.com/HenriTEL/gitblog2.git \
     -e REPO_SUBDIR=example \
     -e URL_BASE=https://example.com \
+    -e NO_SOCIAL=true \
     henritel/gitblog2
 ```

 ## Customisation

 Gitblog2 just produces static file so it should easily integrate with the stack you're familiar with (cron jobs, commit hooks, nginx, apache, you name it.).
+You can use <https://simplecss.org/demo> as an alternate stylesheet.

 ## Dev quickstart